Develop your career

 Pathways, decisions, know the basics

-• career trajectories taken by PhDs after the thesis and after the postdoc;
+• career trajectories taken by doctorate holders after the thesis or after the postdoc

 ⇒ Registration